coollabsio/coolify/CONTRIBUTING.md

 1. Install Docker Desktop (or similar):
    - Download and install [Docker Desktop for Windows](https://docs.docker.com/desktop/install/windows-install/)
-   - Follow the installation instructions provided on the Docker website

 2. Install Spin:
    - Follow the instructions to install Spin on Windows from the [Spin documentation](https://serversideup.net/open-source/spin/docs/installation/install-windows)

 ### MacOS

-1. Install Orbstack or Docker Desktop (or similar):
+1. Install Orbstack (recommended), Docker Desktop (or similar):
    - Orbstack (faster, lighter, better alternative to Docker Desktop)
      - Download and install [Orbstack](https://docs.orbstack.dev/quick-start#installation)
    - Docker Desktop:
      - Download and install [Docker Desktop for Mac](https://docs.docker.com/desktop/install/mac-install/)

 2. Install Spin:
-   - Follow the instructions to install Spin on MacOS from the [Spin documentation](https://serversideup.net/open-source/spin/docs/installation/install-macos)
+   - Follow the instructions to install Spin on MacOS from the [Spin documentation](https://serversideup.net/open-source/spin/docs/installation/install-macos/#download-and-install-spin)

 ### Linux

-1. Install Docker Engine or Docker Desktop (or similar):
+1. Install Docker Engine (recommended), Docker Desktop (or similar):
-   - Docker Engine (recommended):
+   - Docker Engine (use this, as there is no VM overhead):
      - Follow the official [Docker Engine installation guide](https://docs.docker.com/engine/install/) for your Linux distribution
    - Docker Desktop:
      - If you want a GUI, you can use [Docker Desktop for Linux](https://docs.docker.com/desktop/install/linux-install/)

 2. Install Spin:
-   Follow the instructions to install Spin on Linux from the [Spin documentation](https://serversideup.net/open-source/spin/docs/installation/install-linux)
+   - Follow the instructions to install Spin on Linux from the [Spin documentation](https://serversideup.net/open-source/spin/docs/installation/install-linux#configure-docker-permissions)

-## 2. Verify Installation
+## 2. Verify installation

 After installing Docker (or Orbstack) and Spin, verify the installation: